 We had an amazing response to our call for entries!
 SAGE wants to support our gifted students who are using their smarts and their hearts to serve our community during the spring 2020 school closure.

 Elena, 7th Grade, Cross Timbers Middle, receive a SAGE G.I.F.T.
-Award to “give it forward” by making care packages and kindness cards: “I made care packages for 20 families and delivered them.
+Mini-Grant to “give it forward” by making care packages and kindness cards: “I made care packages for 20 families and delivered them.
 I am currently making kindness cards for over fifty families.
 I would spend a $50 reward on art supplies to continue to brighten people’s day with creatively designed kindness cards.”

 Mia, 4th Grade, Cannon Elementary, receives a SAGE G.I.F.T.
-Award to “give it forward” to our furry feline friends: “I am fostering 1 week old kittens around the clock, sometimes every 2 hours, including in the middle of the night.
+Mini-Grant to “give it forward” to our furry feline friends: “I am fostering 1 week old kittens around the clock, sometimes every 2 hours, including in the middle of the night.
 I am helping Dallas Animal Services find kitten adopters.
 With $50, I would buy a kitten Tespo play pen and kitten milk replacer formula.”

 Stephanie, 5th Grade, Silver Lake Elementary, receive a SAGE G.I.F.T.
-Award to “give it forward” to her neighbors by making disinfecting wipes.
+Mini-Grant to “give it forward” to her neighbors by making disinfecting wipes.
 “Here is how you make them: First, cut a paper towel roll in half and place it in a container.
 In another container, mix 2 cups of water, half a cup of white vinegar, 1 tablespoon of dish soap, and 10 drops of your favorite essential oil.”

 Avery, 3rd Grade, Grapevine Elementary, receives a SAGE G.I.F.T.
-Award to “give it forward” to medical professionals.
+Mini-Grant to “give it forward” to medical professionals.
 “I’ll make ear protectors for doctors and nurses at Children’s Medical Center so as they reuse their masks to conserve equipment, it doesn’t hurt their ears. $50 would allow us to make 200 ear protectors.”

 Ariana and Mia, 5th Grade, Silver Lake Elementary, receive a SAGE G.I.F.T.
-Award to “give it forward” to our homeless community.
+Mini-Grant to “give it forward” to our homeless community.
 “We would like materials to make kits with donuts, water bottles and wipes, and give it to the homeless mission.
 I have many helpers supporting this cause, including Cafe Italia and Shipley’s Donuts.”

-The entry deadline was April 24.
+The entry deadline was April 24, 2020.
 The winners were selected by the SAGE Executive Board, and notified on May 1.